-- Skirmish with a small number of participants (10-15 for waves 1-4 and 30 from wave 5) conducted in an office environment. - Dress Rehearsal with a sample of urban and rural households (approximately 180 for waves 1-4 in NSW and 680 from wave 5 in NSW and Victoria).
+- Skirmish with a small number of participants (10-15 for waves 1-4 and 30 from wave 5-12) conducted in an office environment.
+As of wave 13 only minor changes to the questionnaires have been made, therefore a skirmish has not been held. - Dress Rehearsal with a sample of households. - Waves 1-4; approximately 180 in NSW; - Waves 5-6; approximately 680 in NSW and Victoria; - Waves 7-12; approximately 700 in NSW and Victoria; - Wave 13; 300 in Melbourne and Geelong.

 In waves 1 and 2, a Pre-Test was also conducted in between the Skirmish and Dress Rehearsal with 30 Sydney households.
-From wave 3 onwards, the Pre-Test sample has been rolled into the Dress Rehearsal sample.
+From wave 3 onwards, the Pre-Test sample has been rolled into the Dress Rehearsal sample and in wave 5 a booster sample of 519 households was added.